Feel the Misery

-Feel the Misery is the 12th studio album by British doom metal band My Dying Bride.
+Feel the Misery is the twelfth studio album by English doom metal band My Dying Bride.
 It was released on 18 September 2015 on Peaceville Records.

 Background

 The album features the return of guitarist Calvin Robertshaw, replacing Hamish Glencross.
 Hamish departed amicably to focus on his other band, Vallenfyre.
 Andrew Craighan, the principal songwriter for the album, observed that he felt "a brand new freedom" during the creative process.
 He explained further his sense of creative freedom: "To give some insight into the mentality behind this album, once I started writing, I just thought, I'm going to write music I like.
 If it fails, I'll take the slings and arrows."